Aliases for F10 Gene

 External Ids for F10 Gene

 This gene encodes the vitamin K-dependent coagulation factor X of the blood coagulation cascade.
 This factor undergoes multiple processing steps before its preproprotein is converted to a mature two-chain form by the excision of the tripeptide RKR.
 Two chains of the factor are held together by 1 or more disulfide bonds; the light chain contains 2 EGF-like domains, while the heavy chain contains the catalytic domain which is structurally homologous to those of the other hemostatic serine proteases.
 The mature factor is activated by the cleavage of the activation peptide by factor IXa (in the intrisic pathway), or by factor VIIa (in the extrinsic pathway).
 The activated factor then converts prothrombin to thrombin in the presence of factor Va, Ca+2, and phospholipid during blood clotting.
-Mutations of this gene result in factor X deficiency, a hemorrhagic condition of variable severity. [provided by RefSeq, Jul 2008]
+Mutations of this gene result in factor X deficiency, a hemorrhagic condition of variable severity.
+Alternative splicing results in multiple transcript variants encoding different isoforms that may undergo similar proteolytic processing to generate mature polypeptides. [provided by RefSeq, Aug 2015]

 GeneCards Summary for F10 Gene

 F10 (Coagulation Factor X) is a Protein Coding gene.
-Diseases associated with F10 include factor x deficiency and quebec platelet disorder.
-Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
-An important paralog of this gene is HP.
+Diseases associated with F10 include Factor X Deficiency and Carotid Artery Thrombosis.
+Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Gamma carboxylation, hypusine formation and arylsulfatase activation.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipid binding.
+An important paralog of this gene is F9.

 UniProtKB/Swiss-Prot for F10 Gene